treii28/RpiPower/README.md

 # RpiPower
-Backend libraries and class definitions for Pi Power relay module
+Backend libraries and class definitions for the remote control for ESP8266 with relays for raspberry pi power connections